-The Union agrees to indemnify the University for all expenses and damages that occur as a result of prohibited activity under Section 1 of this Article when such action is publicly condoned by the

-Union.
-In the event of prohibited activity under this Article, the Union agrees to use every reasonable effort to inform members of the unit of the illegality of such activity and of the Union's policy of opposition to such activity.
+United Academics agrees to indemnify the University for all expenses and damages that occur as a result of prohibited activity under Section 1 of this Article when such action is publicly condoned by United Academics.
+In the event of prohibited activity under this Article, United Academics agrees to use every reasonable effort to inform members of the unit of the illegality of such activity and of United Academics' policy of opposition to such activity.